The baby name Maverick has gone from cowboy cool to flyboy to Top 100 favorite.

 The name had fallen to near-obscurity by Top Gun’s 1986 release.
 Just 19 boys received the name that year.

 A few years later, in 1994, the character of Bret Maverick was re-booted in a big screen movie starring Mel Gibson.

 And that’s the same year that the baby name Maverick returned to the US Top 1000, at #978.

 It’s never left.

-The name is shared with an NBA franchise, Ford vehicles, cigarettes, shotguns, and at least one roller coaster.
+But pop culture associations with the name are strong.
+Besides the aviator and the gambler, the name is shared with an NBA franchise, a Ford pick-up, cigarettes, shotguns, a missile, and at least one roller coaster.